PeachyPrinter/peachyprinter/README.md

 - darwin like linux (all testing done with ubuntu) _Other operating systems may work as well if dependancies can be met but are not yet supported_

 There is a handy script to help you get started.
 Once you have the code:
-1 download the source from the download zip link on this page

-2 unzip the file
+1 download the source from the download zip link on this page \n 2 unzip the file

 3 open a terminal window and go to the directory you just unziped.